ahubbell/Infiword/README.md

 Infiword
 ==========

-A simple Twitter Bootstrap based WordPress theme

-The 2014 theme from Infismash - Creativity that inspires you!
-This theme is perfect for any sports, movie or any review website.
-With out of box features like social sharing, improved commenting system, this theme is likely to blow your mind away!
+Infiword is a versatile HTML5 responsive WordPress theme based on ZURB's Foundation.
+Infiword is mostly suitable for a magazine layout website.
+Infiword is highly customizable through the WordPress Customizer option.

 Requirements
 ============